weyoss/redis-smq/docs/queues.md

 - [QueueDeadLetteredMessages Class](api/classes/QueueDeadLetteredMessages.md)
 - [QueueScheduledMessages Class](api/classes/QueueScheduledMessages.md)

-Please note that queue acknowledged messages and dead-lettered messages are not saved by default.

-To manage acknowledged and dead-lettered messages you need to enable acknowledged/dead-lettered messages storage from your [RedisSMQ Configuration](configuration.md).
+Please note that by default, acknowledged messages and dead-lettered messages are not saved.
+To enable storage for acknowledged and dead-lettered messages, you must configure your [RedisSMQ Configuration](configuration.md) accordingly.